Alya Sometimes Hides Her Feelings in Russian: Student Council

-A first-year who serves as the Student Council Public Relations.
-She is Masachika's younger sister who serves as the eldest daughter of the Suou house, whose origin was a former noble family and has shouldered the role of a diplomat for generations, becoming the heir after Masachika and their father left the family.
-She is a genuine, beautiful and straightforward girl, and enjoys teasing Alisa over her romantic feelings for Masachika, as Yuki's relation with him is not public knowledge.
-She and Alisa are rivals, and she occasionally torments Alisa for her performance to attend the Student Council.
-She has a follower, Ayano Kimishima, who becomes her running mate when she runs for Student Council President as Alisa's challenger.
+A first-year who serves as the Student Council Public Relations who is one of the most popular students in school.
+She is Masachika's younger sister who serves as the daughter of the Suou house, whose origin was a former noble family and has shouldered the role of a diplomat for generations, becoming the heir after her father Kyoutarou Kuze and older brother Masachika Kuze left the family.
+She is a genuine, beautiful and straightforward girl, and enjoys teasing Alya over her romantic feelings for Masachika, as Yuki's relation with him is not public knowledge.
+She and Alya are rivals, and she occasionally torments Alya for her performance to attend the Student Council.
+She has a follower, Ayano Kimishima, who becomes her running mate when she runs for Student Council President as Alya's challenger.

-She and Masachika are forced to hide their true relations in public by pretending to be childhood friends, and like Alya and Masha, she is among the most popular girls in school.
-Yet, when only Masachika and Ayano are around, she displays another face: Otaku and cuteness.
+She and Masachika are forced to hide their true relations in public by pretending to be childhood friends.
+Whenever only Masachika and/or Ayano are around, she displays another face: Otaku and cuteness.
 She sometimes makes sexual remarks due to her otaku nature.
 She often comes to Masachika's home to stay overnight.

 She used to have asthma when she was small, but claims that she has recovered and has never caught a cold since middle school.